basstian-ai/simple-pim-1754492683911/README.md

 ## Features

-- **Dashboard & Admin Interface**: Interactive dashboard showing product counts, enrichment status, and recent activity.
+- Dashboard & Admin Interface: Interactive dashboard showing product counts, enrichment status, and recent activity.
-- **Product Management**: Admin panel with product list, search/filter, and a tabbed product detail editor.
+- Product Management: Admin panel with product list, search/filter, and a tabbed product detail editor.
-- **Attribute Management**: Create and manage attribute groups.
+- Attribute Management: Create and manage attribute groups.
+- Attribute Export: Download a flattened CSV of all attributes across groups at /api/attribute-groups/flat/export.
-- **AI-Powered Suggestions**: Get AI-based suggestions for product names and attributes.
+- AI-Powered Suggestions: Get AI-based suggestions for product names and attributes.
-- **Data Export**: Export products and tags to CSV.
+- Data Export: Export products and tags to CSV.
-- **Tagging and Filtering**: Advanced filtering options, including by tags and stock status.
+- Tagging and Filtering: Advanced filtering options, including by tags and stock status.
-- **Shareable URLs**: Filters are reflected in the URL for easy sharing.
+- Shareable URLs: Filters are reflected in the URL for easy sharing.

 ## Getting Started